ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

 {: #create-linked-zone-options}

 --owner-instance-id value
-:   The ID of owner's instance.
+:   The ID of the owner's instance.

 --owner-zone-id value
-:   The ID of owner's zone.
+:   The ID of the owner's zone.

 --label value
-:   The label of linked zone.
+:   The label of the linked zone.

 --description value
 :    The description of the linked zone.